vega/vega/docs/docs/projections.md

 ## <a name="types"></a>Projection Types

-Vega includes all cartographic projections provided by the [d3-geo](https://github.com/d3/d3-geo#) library.
+Vega includes all cartographic projections provided by the [d3-geo](https://github.com/d3/d3-geo#) library, as well as the `mollweide` projection.

 | Type          | Description   |
 | :------------ |:------------- |